ccammack/ccammack.com/content/posts/create-or-expand-a-zfs-mirror-in-freebsd/index.md

   1953523712        1416        - free -  (708K)
 {{< /highlight >}}

-Since the root partition was GELI-encrypted during the installation, check the installer log to find out what options were used for the **geli init** and **attach** commands.
+Since the root partition was GELI-encrypted during the installation, check the installer log to find out what options were used for the `geli init` and `geli attach` commands.

 {{< highlight txt >}}
 # grep geli /var/log/bsdinstall_log